Institute for Advanced Studies in the Humanities

-The Institute for Advanced Studies in the Humanities (IASH, University of Edinburgh) was founded in 1969 at the University of Edinburgh, for visiting fellows to engage in study and research in the arts, humanities and social sciences.
-The current Director (since 2022) is Lesley McAra.
-Other Directors have included David Daiches, Susan Manning, Jo Shaw and Steve Yearley.
+The Institute for Advanced Studies in the Humanities (IASH) was founded in 1969 at the University of Edinburgh for visiting fellows to engage in study and research in the arts, humanities and social sciences.
+The current director (since 2026) is Tobias Kelly.
+Other directors have included David Daiches, Susan Manning, Jo Shaw, Steve Yearley and Lesley McAra.

 Since 1969, IASH has received visits from over 1,500 fellows.
-Up to 25 Fellows are in residence at any one time, and visits last between two months and ten months.
+Up to 25 Fellows are in residence at any one time, and visits last between two and ten months.
 Each year IASH hosts the University of Edinburgh's annual Fulbright-Scotland Visiting Professorship.
 Notable former Fellows include Marianne Boruch, William C. Dowling, Sébastien Fath, Ruth Barcan Marcus, Edward Mendelson, Garry Wills, and Charles W.J.
 Withers.

 IASH hosts or organises over 100 events per year.

-The IASH Advisory Board includes Rosi Braidotti and Allan Little.
+The IASH advisory board includes Rosi Braidotti and Allan Little.
 It is chaired by Sarah Prescott.

-IASH's premises are located in Hope Park Square off Meadow Lane in Edinburgh.
-The Institute, its Fellows and its building appear in three of Alexander McCall Smith's novels, and a Fellowship named after their heroine Isabel Dalhousie was founded in 2012.
+IASH is located in Hope Park Square off Meadow Lane in Edinburgh.
+The institute, its fellows and its building appear in three of Alexander McCall Smith's novels, and a fellowship named after their heroine Isabel Dalhousie was founded in 2012.